The ADN Program

-The ADN program is designed to prepare students to apply for RN licensure and take the NCLEX-RN® exam.
-The ADN Program curriculum plan meets the requirements of the Accreditation Commission for Education in Nursing (ACEN) standards.
-The curriculum consists of forty-eight (48) semester credits of nursing coursework.
+The ADN Program is designed to prepare learners to apply for RN licensure and take the NCLEX-RN® exam.
+The ADN Program curriculum plan meets the requirements of the Accreditation Commission for Education in Nursing (ACEN) and the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA) standards.
+The blended distance curriculum consists of forty-eight (48) semester credits of nursing core coursework and is delivered over sixty-four (64) academic weeks.
 Learners are required to take the nursing courses in the sequence prescribed.
 The ADN Program requires an additional twenty (20) semester credits of general education coursework.
 A total of sixty-eight (68) semester credits is required for graduation.
-The program is designed to be completed within five academic semesters.
-However, it may take longer to complete if learners elect to take GE courses at institutions of higher learning that require prerequisites to the program’s mandatory GE coursework.
+The Program is designed to be completed within five (5) academic semesters.
+However, it may take longer to complete if learners elect to take GE courses at institutions of higher learning that require prerequisites to the Program’s mandatory GE coursework.

-Learners may enroll in the residential program option at the Ogden campus or in the full-distance program option at an approved Dedicated Distanced Cohort (DDC) site.
-Learners engage in online didactic, on-ground lab, and on-ground clinical experience and learn learn disease management, treatment, and prevention as well as promotion of health from the standpoint of nursing.
+Learners may enroll in the hybrid-residential Program option at the Ogden instructional site or in the full-remote Program option, offered as Dedicated Distance Cohorts (DDCs).
+For learner residency and course delivery modalities definitions, see the Learner Residency and Course Delivery Modalities section of this Catalog.
+Learners engage in online didactic, on-ground lab and clinical experiences, and learn disease management, treatment, and prevention as well as promotion of health from the standpoint of nursing.
 The curriculum is specifically constructed to promote career mobility in nursing.
-The curriculum in the ADN Program is concept-based instead of content-based.
-Learners will apply concepts to a variety of systems and disease processes, and critically think through situations by concept.
+The curriculum in the ADN Program is concept based instead of content based.
+Learners will apply concepts to a variety of systems and disease processes, and critically reason through situations by concept.

-Note: Learners enrolled in an approved Dedicated Distance Cohort (DDC) must progress through the Program according to the original Program Plan.
+Note: Learners enrolled in a Dedicated Distance Cohort (DDC) must progress through the Program according to the original Program Plan.
 For each enrolled cohort, a predetermined course schedule outlining the entire Program is established at the time of the initial enrollment.
 The College does not guarantee the availability of courses at a specific DDC outside of the predetermined course schedule.
-Should circumstances arise preventing the learner from completing the Program within the original course schedule (i.e. LOA, failed courses, etc.), the learner may be required to complete the remainder of the Program Plan at another DDC or in Ogden, Utah.
+Should circumstances arise preventing the learner from completing the Program within the original course schedule (i.e. LOA, failed courses, etc.), the learner may be required to complete the remainder of the Program Plan at another instructional site.

-The ADN Program curriculum was implemented as a result of the call for a radical transformation in nursing education presented in Educating Nurses (Benner, P.; Stephen, M.; Leonard, V.; & Day, L., 2010), a Carnegie Foundation for the Advancement of Teaching study on preparation for the nursing profession, and other literature including the Institute of Medicine and Robert Wood Johnson Foundation report on The Future of Nursing.
-The implementation of concept-based curriculum is an answer to current literature and research on the best practices for nursing education.
+The ADN Program curriculum was implemented as a result of the call for radical transformation in nursing education presented in Educating Nurses (Benner, P., Sutphen, M., Leonard, V., & Day, L., 2010), a Carnegie Foundation for the Advancement of Teaching study on preparation for the nursing profession, and other literature including the Institute of Medicine and Robert Wood Johnson Foundation report on The Future of Nursing.
+The implementation of concept-based curriculum is an answer to current literature and research on best practices for nursing education.

-Upon satisfactory completion of the prescribed ADN curriculum with a minimum of “C” grade in each course and having satisfied all other graduation requirements, the student will earn an Associate of Science in Nursing (ASN) degree.
+Upon satisfactory completion of the prescribed ADN Program curriculum with a minimum of “B” grade in each pre-licensure nursing course and having satisfied all other graduation requirements, the learner will earn an Associate of Science in Nursing (ASN) Degree.

-The ADN Program prepares graduates for entry-level RN practice in hospitals, clinics, and other health care settings.
-An RN with an ASN practices the art and science of nursing by utilizing the nursing process and functions interdependently with other members of the health care team.
+The ADN Program prepares graduates for entry-level nursing practice in hospitals, clinics, and other health care settings.
+An RN with an ASN Degree practices the art and science of nursing by utilizing the nursing process and functions interdependently within the health care team.
 Nursing is a dynamic profession that contributes significantly to the health and well-being of individuals and communities.

 ADN Program Objectives